St. Martha’s Regional Hospital

 It all started in 1906…

 when the Congregation of the Sisters of St. Martha founded St. Martha’s Regional Hospital in the historic town of Antigonish, Nova Scotia.
-St. Martha’s Regional Hospital supports residents from Antigonish, Guysborough, Inverness and Richmond Counties and is part of Nova Scotia Health.
+St. Martha’s Regional Hospital supports residents from Antigonish, Guysborough, Inverness and Richmond Counties and is part of

 It is an acute care facility providing a range of primary and secondary services through inpatient, outpatient and satellite services.